TAX • 29 SEPTEMBER 2025 • 6 MIN READ

 What records do I need to keep?

-To work out your capital gain, it is important to keep records for each crypto asset and your transaction.
-The ATO provides a detailed list here
+To work out your capital gain or loss, it is important to keep records for each crypto asset and your transactions.
+The ATO provides a detailed list here.

-• There tends to be more volatility and fluctuations in the value when compared with fiat currency.
-Media perception and hype can affect the value as well as qualities of the assets such as how easy it is to trade and the blockchain technology used.
+- There tends to be more volatility and fluctuations in the value when compared with fiat currency.
+Media perception and hype can affect the value as well as the qualities of the assets such as how easy it is to trade and the blockchain technology used.

 Current ATO guidance